Teach Grants Page

 - Complete **TEACH Entrance Counseling each year before the award is made and complete TEACH Exit Counseling upon completing the teaching program;

-Once a TEACH Grant is disbursed and you wish to cancel all or a portion of these funds you must provide Student Financial Services with a cancellation request no later than 14 days from the date of the disbursement.
+Once a TEACH Grant is disbursed and you wish to cancel all or a portion of these funds, you must provide the Fresno State Student Accounts Department with a cancellation request no later than 14 days from the date of disbursement.

-If the recipient fails to complete any of the requirements of the TEACH Grant Program, the grant converts to a FEDERAL DIRECT UNSUBSIDIZED STUDENT LOAN that the student MUST pay back, with interest accruing from the date the funds were disbursed.
-This includes:
+If the recipient fails to complete any of the requirements of the TEACH Grant Program, the grant will be converted into a FEDERAL DIRECT UNSUBSIDIZED STUDENT LOAN that the student MUST be paid back, with interest accruing from the date the funds were disbursed.
+Once a grant becomes a loan, it stay a loan.
+Failure of satisfying TEACH Grant requirements can include:

 - NOT teaching in a high need subject area